eBay/tsv-utils/docs/ToolReference.md

 Field name match is case sensitive and wildcards are supported.
 Field numbers are one-upped integers, following Unix conventions.
 Some tools accept field number zero (`0`) to represent the entire line.
 This is documented in the help for each tool.

+Field ranges are specified as a pair of fields separated by a hyphen.
+This works for both field numbers and field names, but names and numbers cannot be mixed in the same range.

 #### Wildcards

-Named fields support a simple 'glob' style wildcarding scheme.
+Named fields support a simple 'glob' style wildcard scheme.
 The asterisk character (`*`) can be used to match any sequence of characters, including no characters.
 This is similar to how `*` can be used to match file names on the Unix command line.
 All fields with matching names are selected, so wildcards are a convenient way to select a set of related fields.
 Quotes should be placed around command line arguments containing wildcards to avoid interpretation by the shell.

 #### Examples